admin-remix/Chromebook-Getter-Docs/docs/set-chromebooks/README.md

 ## How To Use

 * Add-ons -> Chromebook Getter -> Chromebook Actions -> Set Chromebooks Meta Data.
-  * If you have the 'Get Chromebooks' menu open you upload using the 'Upload icon'
+  * If you have the 'Get Chromebooks' menu open you can upload using the 'Upload icon'
 * Confirm that you want to update the device using the dialog box.
 * Wait for confirmation dialog box.